 The basic criterion, which gives us eno- and merophyly, is not dealing with unknown organisms, including unknown ancestors.
 Unknown ancestors are matter that can not be completely divided into discrete units (e.g. could not be divided into a number of species).
-Although inside it some positions can be distinguished (such as the rendestor, the inprestor, the idioprestor), these are not specific identities.
+Although inside it some positions can be distinguished (such as the rendestor, the inprestor of a feature-based group (e.g. apomorphygainer), the inprestor of a maximal clade), these are not specific identities.
 In each given moment of the time, some ancestors of known members of a group appear as a solid functional unit with an ancestor of all known members of the group (e.g. rendestor or inprestor).
 The common term for this unit seems highly suitable.

-Ancessure of a group (/anses'juə/; contraction from ancestor and commissure) - a usually branching continuous sequence composed of at least one ancestor of all known members of the given group (except this ancestor itself if this ancestor is known and is a member of the group) as well as (if any) all descendants of this ancestor, which also are ancestors of known members of the group.
+ANCESSURE of a group (/anses'juə/; contraction from ancestor and commissure) - a usually branching continuous sequence composed of at least one ancestor of all known members of the given group (except this ancestor itself if this ancestor is known and is a member of the group) as well as (if any) all descendants of this ancestor, which also are ancestors of known members of the group.